Understanding DCF and Reverse-Engineered DCF Models for Investment Decisions

 Avoid Overvaluation: Do not count the growth benefits from acquisitions without factoring in their associated costs.

-For Premium Subscribers, my DCF and reverse-engineered DCF models are available for download (including examples for ASML, Medpace and Alphabet) as Excel files linked below at the end of this post 👇
+For Paid Subscribers, my DCF and reverse-engineered DCF models are available for download (including examples for ASML, Medpace and Alphabet) as Excel files linked below at the end of this post. π

-You can also find them in the Portfolio section of the blog: 📎 Full Portfolio Content
+And you can also find them in the Portfolio section of the blog.